 The Buildings Department had asked “for a clarification from the Landmarks Preservation Commission concerning the building’s status.”
 The Times noted “The old Luchow’s building is not a designated landmark, although the commission could act on the matter.”
 City Council President Carol Bellamy called the situation “a race with the bulldozers.”

 Rather surprisingly, the Landmarks Preservation Commission did not move on the famous structure.
-The Luchow's building did, however, escape demolition—at least tenmporarily.
+The Luchow's building did, however, escape demolition—at least temporarily.
 In November it was converted to a disco, The Palace.
 The incredibly intact 19th century interiors--where once no one without a tie could be served--were transformed with sound, strobe lights, and neon.
-Three years later it became the New Palladian Night Club, popular with club goers.
+Three years later it became the New Palladium Night Club, popular with club goers.

 But in 1986 the old restaurant building became part of a group of properties assembled by the Glick Organization.
 The site of August Guido Luchow’s nationally-celebrated restaurant is now occupied by New York University’s University Hall, a student residential hall.